 By: Danny Berger

-UPDATE: Collier county visitor beach parking permits are no longer available to non-county residents as of fall 2017 ☹ Read more about it here and here.
+UPDATE: Collier county visitor beach parking permits are no longer available to non-county residents as of fall 2017 ☹.
+Read more about it here and here.
+However, much of the information, such as locations, phone numbers, and addresses are still accurate, so we have decided to leave the original blog post as is.

 Several months after moving from Lee County to Collier County, I was looking at some reviews on Google for some Collier County beaches that I had never been to, when I stumbled across an interesting comment made by another user.
 The user had casually mentioned that you could park at that particular beach for free if you had a Collier County beach parking permit.
 This naturally caught my attention because I despise paying for parking at the beach, especially since my wife and I go quite often.
 At first, I had thought that maybe this was some kind of joke, and I really didn’t believe what they said was true, but thankfully acquiring a Collier County beach parking permit is a real thing and is easy to do!